antonw51/better-disc-mojis/README.md

 repository="https://github.com/your-user/your-fork-repo"
 ```

-Once you've added your emoji and linked your repositoy, you're ready to re-build the theme.
+Once you've added your emoji and linked your repository, you're ready to re-build the theme.

 ### Building